-However, while Ribery has nothing but respect for Messi, and the Argentine's accomplices at Camp Nou, he insists Bayern are not perturbed by the prospect of going head to head with the revered Catalan outfit.
+While Ribery has nothing but respect for Messi and the Argentine's accomplices at Camp Nou, he insists Bayern is not perturbed by the prospect of going head-to-head with the revered Catalan outfit.

-"Everyone is waiting for this game," the former Marseille man admitted.
+"Everyone is waiting for this game," Ribery said.
 "And it is well known that Barca are a great team, but we are not afraid of them."

 Ribery, meanwhile, has recently been linked with a return to France, with Paris Saint-Germain.
-The 30-year-old is intrigued by les Parisiens' project but says he would like to finish his career in Bavaria.
+The 30-year-old is intrigued by Les Parisiens' project but said he would like to finish his career in Bavaria.

 "PSG's interest?
-It's flattering," he confessed. "[Sporting director] Leonardo, who spoke to me, is a very important person in PSG.
+It's flattering," Ribery said. "[Sporting director] Leonardo, who spoke to me, is a very important person in PSG.
 The club is transforming.

 "But I am very happy at Bayern and my desire is to finish my career here.
 And [the feeling] is mutual."